 Dresden surprises visitors, with fanciful Baroque architecture in a delightful-to-stroll cityscape, a dynamic history that mingles tragedy with inspiration, and some of the best museum-going in Germany.
-Today's Dresden is a young and vibrant city, crawling with proud locals, cheery tourists, and happy-go-lucky students who have no memory of communism.
-This intriguing and fun city winds up on far fewer American itineraries than it deserves to.
+Today's Dresden is an intriguing and fun city, filled with proud locals, cheery visitors, and students.
+Although it's crawling with German tourists, Dresden winds up on far fewer American itineraries than it deserves to.
 Don't make that mistake.

 At a Glance

 ▲▲ Historic Green Vault Fairy-tale Baroque halls holding a trove of sparkling gems and curiosities collected by the rulers of Saxony.